aiefaramarzzadeh/Natural-Language-Processing-project/README.md

 # Analysis of political events using Twitter
 - This is a project detail on how to apply Natual Language Processing techniques on tweets related to Ukraine war.
 - All of 9 defined tasks (see task description section below) are done seperately in py files ti, tii, ..., tx in which ti, tii, ..., and tx stand for task 1,2, ..., 9.
-Using main.py file, you can access all of codes (After downloading codes, I recommend to replace ti, tii, ..., tx py files in a folder and rename it to "objects" then rund main.py file).
+Using main.py file, you can access all of codes.
+After downloading codes, I recommend to replace ti, tii, ..., tx py files in a folder and rename it to "objects" then rund main.py file.
 - Final output of all tasks are uploaded in a file named "1. final outputs.7z"
 - A presentation is uploaded to show background of the investigated topic, presenting results and providing more help on how codes are designed.
 - A report is uploaded (Report.pdf) to explain in more detail about the background and results of the project.